micmejia/bible-dump/ASND/Ecclesiastes/Eccl 3.md

-May oras ng pagkakalat ng bato at may oras ng pagtitipon nito; may oras ng pagsasama[^a] at may oras ng paghihiwalay.
+May oras ng pagkakalat ng bato at may oras ng pagtitipon nito; may oras ng pagsasama at may oras ng paghihiwalay.